 The state of New Jersey requires that anyone who wishes to purchase a firearm must obtain a permit to do so.
 In addition, anyone who wishes to carry their firearm needs a permit to do so legally.
 However, these are rarely issued unless the individual can pass multiple background checks and can prove they need it for their job.
 The Law Office of Attorney Conway handles a wide variety of weapons offenses, some of which include the following:

 There are a number of different charges associated with breaking the laws on firearms in NJ, including:

-Individuals who are convicted of an unlawful firearms possession crime in the third-degree often face between three and five years of imprisonment.
+Individuals who are convicted of an unlawful firearms possession crime in the third degree often face between three and five years of imprisonment.
 If an individual is convicted of a second-degree crime, they may face five to ten years of imprisonment.
 Therefore, retaining an experienced criminal defense attorney who is well-versed in firearms laws is essential.
 Contact The Law Office of Attorney Conway.

 There are a lot of situations where a crime is upgraded to a more serious crime because of the use of a weapon when the offense was being committed.
 For example, if an individual uses a weapon during a theft, the theft crime will be upgraded to armed robbery.
-Of course, the penalties of such a combination of crimes is immense.
+Of course, the penalties for such a combination of crimes are immense.
 Often, these individuals are subject to the No Early Release Act, requiring them to serve a minimum of 85 percent of their sentence before being eligible for parole consideration.